 4. spend time abroad

 You want to learn a new language?
 Then spend more time abroad.
 Preferably several months!
-Because so you "force" yourself to get involved with the local language.
+Because this way you "force" yourself to engage with the local language - and experience the local culture up close.

-Here are a few suggestions to help you improve your language skills abroad:
+Here are a few ideaswhich you can use to improve your language skills abroad:

 5. talk to people in the language they speak

-Notice: Do you know how incredibly likeable it makes you to others when you make every effort to speak their language, even if you don't speak it yet?
-Try it out and you'll see ๐Ÿ™‚
+Notice: Do you know how incredibly likeable it makes you to others when you make an effort to speak their language, even if you don't speak it yet?
+Try it out and you'll see for yourself 🙂

 6. set aside daily study time with learning programs